- Pay the Piper, E.P. Dutton, 1988

 She had a five-year-long relationship/friendship with William Faulkner, whom she met in 1949.
 They exchanged many letters over the years.
 Their affair ended in 1953.

-Her novel, The Morning and Evening, was published in 1961.
-It was awarded the John P. Marquand First Novel Award and was a finalist for the National Book Award.
+Her novel, The Morning and Evening, was published in 1961 by Atheneum.
+It was awarded the John P. Marquand First Novel Award, was a finalist for the National Book Award, and was awarded a grant from the Institute of Arts and Letters in 1962.

-Williams began a long-term relationship with Seymour Lawrence in 1984, which lasted until his death.
-She died in 2004.
+Williams began a long-term relationship with Seymour Lawrence in 1984, which lasted until his death in 1994.
+She died on April 11, 2004.

 - Tiger Lady: On Joan Williams by Lisa C. Hickman, 2011.
 Los Angeles Review of Books